ioos/Cloud-Sandbox/README.md

 See: workflow_main.py - This is the main entry point.

-There are two configuration files that are hardcoded internally.
-These should be changed for your particular configuration.
+There are two configuration files that need to be specified.
+These should be changed for your particular cloud configuration.
 These correspond to the machine configuration used for the forecast and post processing flows.

+Examples:

-fcstconf = f'{curdir}/../configs/liveocean.config'
+fcstconf = f'{curdir}/../configs/cbofs.config'

 postconf = f'{curdir}/../configs/post.config'